ZviRosenfeld/MinMaxSearch/README.md

 Note that "MaxDegreeOfParallelism" will be ignored in all modes other than "TotalParallelism", and "MaxLevelOfParallelism" will be ignored in all modes other than "ParallelismByLevel".

-**CacheMode**
+### CacheMode
 Caching lets the engine remember stares that lead to certain win, losses or draws, so that it doesn't need to re-search trees it's already searched.

 We support 3 modes of caching:
 - *NoCache*: No Caching.
-- *NewCache*: The engine will initalize and use a new cache for every search.
+- *NewCache*: The engine will initialize and use a new cache for every search.
 - *ReuseCache*: The engine will re-use the same cache between searches.
 You can clean the cache by calling the engine's CleanCache method.

-**DieEarly:**
+You can create a custom cache by implementing [ICacheManager](https://github.com/ZviRosenfeld/MinMaxSearch/blob/master/MinMaxSearch/Cache/ICacheManager.cs), and use the engine's SetCustomCache method to tell the engine to use it.
+Note that the custom cache will only be used if CacheMode is set to ReuseCache.

+### DieEarly
 If this option is set to true, the algorithm will rerun as soon as it finds a score bigger then or equal to SearchEngine.MaxScore for Max or smaller or equal to SearchEngine.MinScore for Min.
 The rationale behind this is that once the algorithm finds a win there's no point in more searching.
 (We assume that a score greater then MaxScore is a win for Max, and one smaller then MinScore is a win for Min).
 Note that this will only work if Equals is implement in a meaningful way on your states.

-**IsUnstableState:**
+### IsUnstableState
 Some states are more interesting than others.
 With this delegate you can tell the algorithm to continue searching for "interesting" states even after max search depth is exceeded.
 IsUnstableState is a delegate of type Func<IState, int, List<IState>, bool>.
 It receives a state and a list of the states leading up to it, and decides if it's safe to terminate the search at this state.

-**Pruners:**
+### Pruners
 You can use the method SearchEngine.AddPruner(IPruner pruner) to add pruners to the search algorithm.
-Pruners can be implemented by implementing the IPruner interface.
+Pruners can be implemented by implementing the [IPruner](https://github.com/ZviRosenfeld/MinMaxSearch/blob/master/MinMaxSearch/Pruners/IPruner.cs) interface.
 Then, the ShouldPrune(IState state, int depth, List<IState> passedThroughStates) method will be called on every state the algorithm checks.
 This can provide you with a lot of customization power over the algorithm.

 ## IterativeSearch